 This section provides step-by-step procedures divided into sections to help you grasp line item set up.
 However, you're more than likely to set up your line item in a different sequence as you gather requirements and other details provided to you by your advertiser.
 Consider this a general outline and refer to About line items if you're unfamiliar with a setting.

 - Navigate to Delivery Orders.

-- Start a new order or click the name of an existing order to go to its details.
+- Create a new order or click the name of an existing order to go to its details.

 - Click New line item.